ctastanc/STM32-Arduino-LCD-Touch-Library/README.md

 It has also been tested with the ILI9341 (2.4 inch MAR 2406) LCD on STM32F103 and WeAct BlackPill STM32F401 MCUs.

-LCD-Touch STM32F401 folders can be run directly in VsCode-Platformio.
+LCD-Touch STM32F401 folders can be run directly in VsCode-Platformio framework-arduino.
 Alternatively, you can add the library files from the main directory to your project.

 LCD_SYS_INTERFACE, MCU_SPEED, LCD_MODEL and PIN DEFNITIONS are defined in setting.h